Anonymous vs. Confidential Surveys: Everything you need to know

 What is the difference between confidential and anonymous surveys?

-Anonymous surveys collect no personal information… responses can’t be traced.
+Anonymous surveys collect no personal information — responses can't be traced.
 Confidential surveys collect identifying info but keep it secure and private.

 What is the difference between anonymous and confidential?